zooba/vsts-python-tasks/overview.md

 Adds tasks to simplify using Python in Visual Studio Team Services build definitions.

+Note that these tasks only work on Windows build agents.
+For non-Windows platforms, add the *Use Python Version* task to select the version you need and configure your command `PATH`.

 # Install Python

-The *Install Python* task will install one or more copies of Python using packages from [nuget.org](https://nuget.org).
+The *Install Python* task will install Python using a package from [nuget.org](https://nuget.org) and add it to `PATH`.
 These packages are part of the official release of CPython.

-Most other tasks assume you have already run this task to install the desired runtimes.
-The folder where they are installed is customizable, but be aware that you will need to update subsequent task configuration if you change this.
+Most other tasks assume you have already run this task to install the desired runtime.
+The folder where they are installed is customizable, but be aware that you may need to update subsequent task configuration if you change this.

+The recommended configuration for using this task with multiple versions of Python is to enable multi-configuration on the phase and specify the version number as a Multiplier.
+See [the documentation](https://go.microsoft.com/fwlink/?linkid=835763) for information about parallel execution.

+(Note that the first-party *Use Python Version* task is preferable on the Hosted queues and works on all platforms, though as of 02 May 2018 is not fully available.)

 # Run Python script

-The *Run Python script* task will let you enter any script or command to run with the copies of Python installed by the Install Python task.
+The *Run Python script* task will let you enter any script or command to run with Python.

-You can choose whether to run the script once for each installed Python or only once (with the latest version available).

 # Run Python tests